adaltas/node-nikita/docs/content/metadata/index.md

 # Metadata

-Metadata is a plain JavaScript object used to contextualise the execution of an action.
+Metadata is a plain JavaScript object with properties used to contextualise or modify the execution of an action.
+The metadata properties are common to all Nikita actions.

+## Usage

+Using metadata is as easy as passing one or multiple properties when calling an action:

+`embed:metadata/samples/index.js`

-## Available properties
+## Available metadata properties

 * [`attempt`](/current/metadata/attempt/) (number, readonly, 0)
   Indicates the number of times an action has been rescheduled for execution when an error occurred.